 High cervical injury (at or above C5) affects the muscles controlling respiration, causing respiratory insufficiency; ventilator dependence may occur, especially in patients with injuries at or above C3.
-Autonomic dysfunction from cervical cord injury can result in bradycardia and hypotension, termed neurogenic shock; unlike in other forms of shock, the skin remains warm and dry.
-Arrhythmias and blood pressure instability may develop.
-Pneumoniais a frequent cause of death in people with a high spinal cord injury, especially in those who are ventilator dependent.
+Autonomic dysfunction due to cervical cord injury can result in bradycardia and hypotension; this condition is termed neurogenic shock.
+Unlike in other forms of shock, the skin remains warm and dry.
+Arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more and blood pressure instability may develop.
+Pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more is a frequent cause of death in people with a high cervical cord injury, especially in those who are ventilator dependent.

 Flaccid paralysis gradually changes over hours or days to spastic paralysis with increased deep tendon reflexes due to loss of descending inhibition.
 Later, if the lumbosacral cord is intact, flexor muscle spasms appear and autonomic reflexes return.

-Incomplete motor and sensory loss occurs, and deep tendon reflexes may be hyperactive.
-Motor and sensory loss may be permanent or temporary depending on the etiology; function may be lost briefly due to concussion or more lastingly due to a contusion or laceration.
-Sometimes, however, rapid swelling of the cord results in total neurologic dysfunction resembling complete cord injury, which is termed spinal shock (not to be confused with neurogenic shock), Symptoms resolve over one to several days; residual disability often remains.
+In incomplete spinal cord injury, motor and sensory loss occurs, and deep tendon reflexes may be hyperactive.
+Motor and sensory loss may be permanent or temporary, depending on the etiology; function may be lost briefly due to concussion or more lastingly due to a contusion or laceration.
+Sometimes, however, rapid swelling of the cord results in total neurologic dysfunction that resemble complete cord injury; this condition is termed spinal shock (not to be confused with neurogenic shock).
+Symptoms resolve over one to several days, but residual disability often remains.

 Brown-Séquard syndrome results from unilateral hemisection of the cord.
 Patients have ipsilateral spastic paralysis and loss of position sense below the lesion, and contralateral loss of pain and temperature sensation.